Milestones

 2017

-Launched sales of FPC, P-Flex™, made using proprietary Pure Additive™ processing.
+Launched sales of FPC product, P-Flex™ made using proprietary Pure Additive™ process.

 Renamed the company to Elephantech Inc.